 Austin in Texas is becoming more and more popular with nomads, freelancers, and entrepreneurs.
 Especially internet marketing professionals enjoy the modern atmosphere.
 In comparison to other American cities, Austin has a relatively low cost of living.
 There are many friendly people around and it has a great vibe to it.

 Portland is a bit more expensive than Austin but has a similar entrepreneurial mindset.
 The “World Domination Summit”, one of the biggest events for lifestyle design enthusiasts, takes place there.
 Similar to Berlin, Portland seems to have a place for everyone and supports all types of communities.
 There is a reason why they embrace their mantra “Keep Portland Weird!”.

 Vancouver ranks on top of the best places to live lists for years.
 And it truly has a lot to offer: a picturesque city, mighty Stanley Park, sandy beaches and not too far outside of town snow sports, forest trails and kayaking routes.
 Nature at its best!
 With the lovely Canadian mentality and the option of work & holiday visa, it makes a brilliant spot for many digital nomads.

 How to Choose the Right Place?

 As you can see, there is a lot to choose from.
-While Asia has probably the cheapest digital nomad cities to offer, Europe has much culture to keep you entertained.
-Latin America is a great place for those who want to escape the party or mainstream nomad places and North America is a great option for everyone with a bigger budget who want to enjoy western amenities.
+While Asia has probably the cheapest digital nomad cities to offer, Europe has many cultures to keep you entertained.
+Latin America is a great place for those who want to escape the party or mainstream nomad places and North America is a great option for everyone with a bigger budget who wants to enjoy western amenities.

 I hope this list gave you some inspiration on where to find other nomads and popular nomad hubs.
 I’m always on the look for new trending places.
 So in case you know another perfect digital nomad spot, let me know!